 Mosquitoes can be present in the wetter areas of the course alongside stream crossings and at some aid stations, especially when there is little air movement.
-Participants may want to pack appropriate clothing and / or repellant.
+Participants may want to pack appropriate clothing and/or repellant.

 Bacteria (including leptospirosis) are prevalent in freshwater streams and ponds found in Hawai'i.
 Drinking stream water without proper treatment is not recommended.
-Bacteria can also enter through broken skin.
+Runners should note that leptospirosis can enter the bloodstream through any open wound.